Minilab: Dry minilab

 "Dry lab" is a term that evolved in the professional and consumer segments of the photo printing industry to distinguish later, chemistry free (or "dry") photo printing systems from traditional, silver halide (or "wet") systems.

 There are currently two technologies used by manufacturers as print engines for either professional or commercial "dry labs".
-Although not strictly "dry", the first technology is a dye based, four colour (Yellow, Cyan, Magenta & Black) inkjet system.
-Inkjet based dry labs output prints with a relatively wide colour gamut although colours may take a few hours to stabilise after printing while the ink fully dries.
+Although not strictly "dry", the first technology is a dye-based, four-colour (cyan, magenta, yellow, black) inkjet system.
+Inkjet-based dry labs output prints with a relatively wide colour gamut although colours may take a few hours to stabilise after printing while the ink fully dries.
 The second technology that can be used is "dye diffusion thermal transfer" or D2T2 technology.
-D2T2 is a three colour (Yellow, Cyan & Magenta) thermal process whereby the colour dyes are transferred from an ink ribbon onto, or rather into, the surface of a special paper substrate.
+D2T2 is a three-colour (cyan, magenta, yellow) thermal process whereby the colour dyes are transferred from an ink ribbon into the surface of a special paper substrate.
 "Dry labs" are becoming increasingly popular with users as they are cheaper and easier to maintain than wet labs.